tharunthammaiahbj/AkiraAI/Dataset/description_summarization/mixed_input_markdown/page_15.md

+Condense the raw news markdown into a clear and concise summary.
+Highlight the key events, essential facts, and context while discarding unnecessary or redundant details.
+Adapt to diverse markdown formats, ensuring the summary is accurate, coherent, and focused on the most important aspects.

 MIT engineers grow “high-rise” 3D chips | MIT News | Massachusetts Institute of Technology[Skip to content ↓](#main)[Massachusetts Institute of Technology](http://web.mit.edu)[MIT Top Menu↓](#tle-nav--menu)

 * [Education](http://web.mit.edu/education)